Borewit/tokenizer-inflate/README.md

 ## Compatibility

-Starting with version 7, the module has migrated from [CommonJS](https://en.wikipedia.org/wiki/CommonJS) to [pure ECMAScript Module (ESM)](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c).
+This module is a [pure ECMAScript Module (ESM)](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c).
 The distributed JavaScript codebase is compliant with the [ECMAScript 2020 (11th Edition)](https://en.wikipedia.org/wiki/ECMAScript_version_history#11th_Edition_%E2%80%93_ECMAScript_2020) standard.
+If used with Node.js, it requires version ≥ 18.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.